Grading: Clerkship Level

 retake the exam and will receive a grade of “incomplete.”
 Upon successful retake of the exam, the grade will be changed to “pass”.
 Students failing the End of Clerkship CSE a second time will receive a transcript grade

-of fail and will meet with the Associate/Assistant Dean for Students for the opportunity to discuss further remediation to be approved by the Committee on Advancement.
+of fail and will meet with the Associate/Assistant Dean for Students for the opportunity to discuss further remediation to be approved by the Advancement Committee.

 Applicability of the Policy